AICTX

 Tools, resources, and prompts

-Tools cover resume/finalize, Work State, continuity view, decision/handoff/failure memory, RepoMap, portability, messages, and reports.
+Tools cover resume/finalize, Work State, continuity view, decision/handoff/failure memory, RepoMap, portability, reports, and legacy compatibility surfaces.
 Outputs are JSON-compatible.
 Write tools include ok, changed, and warnings.

 Resources are read-only and use aictx://repo/current/...
 URIs for compact continuity artifacts such as resume capsule, continuity view, work state, failure memory, decisions, handoffs, RepoMap status, and doctor output.